The Celebration Shop

 Reviewed at Altra Running USIncentivized Review

 Having used Brooks Ghost 15 and Ultraboost 23 as my running gear, Altra Torin 7 was a breath of fresh air.
 The Ultraboost were too plush for a good running experience since the over cushioning needs additional effort with every step.
 The Ghost 15 had minimal cushioning and was okay for a jobber shoe but my feet got tired at the end of every run.
 Torin 7 has somehow managed to find a middle ground between those two.
 It has just the right amount of cushioning without compromising on the energy return.
+Some of the cons I noticed were that the shoe tends to get hot from the inside apparently because of a breathability issue.
+Some additional cushioning on the heel would have helped so if you're a heel heavy runner like me it might take some getting used to.
+Overall, quite happy with the shoe.
+Will need to put some more miles on it for the shoe to suit my feet.

 0 found this review helpful.